Lauren Alaina: Overview

 Alaina auditioned for the tenth season of American Idol in Nashville, Tennessee.
 From early on, Alaina was a judge favorite.
 After her audition, Idol judge Steven Tyler stated, "We found the one."
 May 14, 2011, was proclaimed "Lauren Alaina Day" in her hometown of Rossville, Georgia.
 During the season finale, Alaina sang "Before He Cheats" with her idol, Carrie Underwood.
-On May 25, 2011, Alaina was declared the runner-up.
+On May 25, 2011, Alaina was declared the runner-up, losing to Scotty McCreery.